zakarumych/allocator-api2/README.md

 ![loc](https://img.shields.io/tokei/lines/github/zakarumych/allocator-api2?style=for-the-badge)

-This crate mirrors types and traits from Rust's unstable [`allocator_api`] The intention of this crate is to serve as substitution for actual thing for libs when build on stable and beta channels.
+This crate mirrors types and traits from Rust's unstable [`allocator_api`] The intention of this crate is to serve as a substitution for the actual thing for libs when built on stable and beta channels.
-The target users are library authors who implement allocators or collection types that use allocators, or anyone else who wants using [`allocator_api`]
+The target users are library authors who implement allocators or collection types that use allocators, or anyone else who wants to use [`allocator_api`]

-The crate should be frequently updated with minor version bump.
+The crate should be frequently updated with a minor version bump.
-When [`allocator_api`] is stable this crate will get version `1.0` and simply re-export from `core`, `alloc` and `std`.
+When [`allocator_api`] is stable, this crate will get version `1.0` and simply re-export from `core`, `alloc` and `std`.

-The code is mostly verbatim copy from rust repository.
+The code is mostly a verbatim copy from rust repository.
 Mostly attributes are removed.

 ## Usage